The Rutles - All You Need is Cash

 THE STORY:

 Meet the Rutles!
 Huh?
-What’s do mean that you don't know who the Rutles are?
+What do you mean that you don't know who the Rutles are?
 They're the pre-fab four, comprising of Ron Nasty (Neil Innes), the nasty one – Dirk McQuickly (Eric Idle), the silly one – Barry Womble (John Halsey), the loud one – and Stig O’Hara (Ricky Fataar), the quiet one.

 Want to know more?
-Then follow the narrator (Eric again), in this mock-documentary chronicling the rise and fall of this sixties pop quartet.
+Then follow the narrator (Eric again) in this mock-documentary chronicling the rise and fall of this sixties pop quartet.

 America – Germany – Rio – Ipswich, wherever the Rutles played, they set the stage on fire like a monkey with a flamethrower.
 Thankfully, this arena gave them the firm grounding (pun intended) to develop their craft, as well as their hairstyles.

-So where are the Rutles now?
+So, where are the Rutles now?
 Ron has his thoughts.
 Dirk has a new punk group.
 Barry has a hairdresser's.
 And Stig, after an operation, has a job as a stewardess.

 THE REVIEW: